 Honorable Mention: Fresh Coconuts: Fresh Coconuts are sold by peddlers on each and every beach and/or touristy stops, just make sure to barter a bit!

-Exactly what you need on a hot beach, refreshing and delicious.
+Exactly what you need on a hot beach or after a volcano trek, refreshing and delicious.
 Get a straw and a spoon for when you’re done.
 It is such a cheap and great treat.

 Worst: To be honest, we really did not like the food in Indonesia too much.
 Maybe we weren’t trying the right things, or maybe we just had bad luck, but we found the food to lack flavor overall.
 Nothing else really did it for us.